Towards Cross Domain Generalization of Hamiltonian Representation via Meta Learning: Introduction

-Our contributions are summarized as follows. \begin{itemize} \item Utilizing the meta-learning algorithm, we extend its application to the data distribution across the Hamiltonian manifold, encompassing various physical systems.
+Our contributions are summarized as follows. \begin{itemize} \item Utilizing the meta learning algorithm, we extend its application to the data distribution across the Hamiltonian manifold, encompassing various types of physical systems.
 This enables our model to generalize effectively to system data with unknown physics, enhancing its versatility. \item We begin by evaluating the model's performance on simpler examples, such as the mass-spring and pendulum systems.
 Subsequently, we expand our evaluation to more complex scenarios characterized by chaotic behavior, such as the Hénon-Heiles and magnetic-mirror systems.
 This demonstrates the robustness and applicability of our approach across a wide range of dynamical systems. \item To gain insights into the superior performance of the meta-trained model compared to other baselines, we conduct an in-depth analysis of the learned representations within the neural network.
-This investigation provides a deeper understanding of the underlying factors contributing to the model's effectiveness due to meta-learning. \end{itemize}
+This investigation provides a deeper understanding of the underlying factors contributing to the model's effectiveness due to meta learning. \item We use the term \textit{domain} to refer to different types of physical systems governed by distinct laws.
+To the best of our knowledge, we are the first to explore cross-domain generalization across diverse dynamical system types enabling easy adaptation to new physics, surpassing prior studies limited to fixed system types. \end{itemize}